Skip to main content

 If it cannot be proven that it was free of charge

-Unless there is proof to the contrary, it is presumed that the creation of the usufruct right is remunerated (article 6.5 of the Income Tax Law) and therefore gives rise to the obtaining of real estate capital income , which must be valued, in accordance with article 40 of the Tax Law, at its normal market value, without prejudice to the application of the minimum income rules in the case of the creation of usufruct in favor of the spouse or a relative, including by marriage, up to the third degree inclusive (article 24 of the Personal Income Tax Law) or the application of a 30% reduction for income obtained in a notoriously irregular manner over time in the case of life usufruct (article 15 of the Personal Income Tax Regulations).
+Unless proven otherwise, it is presumed that the constitution of the right of usufruct is remunerated (article 6.5 of the Law of PIT) which leads to obtaining real estate capital returns, which must be valued, in accordance with article 40 of the Law of PIT, for the normal market value, without prejudice to the application of the minimum yield rules in the case of the establishment of usufruct in favor of the spouse or a relative, including those in marriage, up to the third degree inclusive (article 24 of the Personal Income Tax Law) or the application of a 30% reduction for income obtained in a notoriously irregular manner over time in the case of life usufruct (article 15 of the Personal Income Tax Regulations).

 This table is for informational purposes only.